josiasdelbois/josiasdelbois/README.md

-#👋 Welcome to My GitHub!
+# 👋 Welcome to My GitHub!

-I'm Josias Del Bois Almonte, a Systems Analyst with hands-on experience in network administration, cybersecurity, and enterprise IT support.
+I'm Josias, a Systems Analyst with hands-on experience in network administration, cybersecurity, and enterprise IT support.
 I specialize in maintaining secure, efficient systems — from troubleshooting and infrastructure upgrades to vendor coordination and compliance audits.

 This space features my technical projects, showcasing real-world applications in network design, security, and system optimization.
 I'm passionate about building resilient environments and driving continuous improvement across IT operations.